department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Contributing/Best practices/Quick Reference/Accessibility Guidance.md

 * Platform-Specific Focus: Managing accessibility focus differs between iOS and Android.
 Always use the helper function `setAccessibilityFocus` (from utils/accessibility) rather than native calls.
 This handles the `UIManager` events for Android and `AccessibilityInfo` for iOS automatically. **Whenever possible prioritize laying the page out the way you want it to work for accessibility so that you don’t have to jump through extra, unnecessary complexity.**

-#### Accessibility Props and Automation

-* Integration Test Compatibility: Standard accessibility props can sometimes interfere with automation queries (Detox).
-Use the dedicated helper functions to safely apply these properties:
-  * `a11yHintProp`: Adds `accessibilityHint` only when not in a test environment.
-  * `a11yValueProp`: Adds `accessibilityValue` only when not in a test environment.
-* Test IDs: When generating Test IDs for list items, use `getTestIDFromTextLines` to ensure consistent identification for automation. *2026-02 NOTE, this may be changing*

 #### Developer Testing Tools

 Before passing to QA, developers should perform a basic accessibility sweep using some combo of the following:

 * **iOS:** Accessibility Inspector (Xcode), VoiceOver, and Voice Control.
 * **Android:** TalkBack and Voice Access.
-* **Font Scaling:** Device-level font scaling options set to factory default, 2x, and 4x
+* **Font Scaling:** Device-level font scaling options set to factory default, and 2x at least.
-* **Visual Check:** Use the "Show Inspector" tool in the [React Native debug menu](https://reactnative.dev/docs/debugging) to visually verify touch target sizes.
+* **Visual Check:** Use the "Show Inspector" tool in the [React Native debug menu](https://reactnative.dev/docs/debugging) to validate touch target sizes.

+The PR template defines core QA artifacts which touch on many high-level accessibility checks.

 ### QA

 The goal of QA is to validate that the built feature meets accessibility acceptance criteria and to verify that the proper process was followed.

 #### Process Verification

 Before testing the software, verify the "how" of the development process.
 Document the following to the best of your ability:

 * **Research:** Was research conducted with disabled Veterans?